The department periodically publishes reviews and reporting data on the youth justice service.

 Youth justice custodial quarterly incident reporting data

-The Minister for Families and Children has made a commitment to publish quarterly incident reporting data from quarter three, 2015 - 2016.
+The Victorian Government has made a commitment to publish quarterly incident reporting data from quarter three, 2015 - 2016.

-Incident reporting data is a snapshot in time of allegations and observed incidents in youth justice custodial facilities operated by the Department of Justice and Regulation.
+Incident reporting data is a snapshot in time of allegations and observed incidents in youth justice custodial facilities operated by the department.

 They are recorded and remain as incidents regardless of whether further information becomes available to substantiate or disprove an event.
 Incident reports include disclosures of historic abuse and assault that were alleged to have occurred before a young person entered youth justice detention.

-As part of the Machinery of Government changes announced by the Premier on 6 February 2017, youth justice services transferred from the Department of Health and Human Services to the Department of Justice and Regulation from 3 April 2017.
+As part of the Machinery of Government changes announced by the Premier on 6 February 2017, youth justice services transferred to the department from the Department of Health and Human Services on 3 April 2017.